-The beginning of the journey for Don’t Do Pretty starts in Australia, in the hearts and minds of designers Rebel and Eloise.
-We use mood boards to help manifest a particular creative vision.
-We always look for ethical products to use and this can present certain challenges along the way.
+The beginning of the journey for Don’t Do Pretty starts in Australia, in the hearts and minds of designer, Eloise.
+Using mood boards to help manifest a particular creative vision, we then look for ethical products to use and this can present certain challenges along the way.
 However, as the sustainable and slow fashion movement picks up pace, this goal is becoming more achievable.

 1. The Patterns

 We collaborate with a local superstar pattern maker and spend time together to get every detail perfect.